 Whatever the reason you’ve suffered a swimming pool injury, if it was someone else’s fault and they could be seen as being liable for your injuries, grounds could be established for swimming pool injury claims.

-This guide explains more about what pool operators/owners should do to protect your safety, how claims could be made and the compensation settlements you could be awarded for your swimming pool injury.
+This guide explains more about what pool operators/owners should do to protect your safety, how claims could be made and the compensation settlements you could be awarded for your swimming pool injury claims.

 Essentially, anything that happens at a swimming pool that causes you an injury whether as a worker or visitor to the pool could be considered to be an accident at a swimming pool.
+And these could open the door for potential swimming pool accident claims.
 A pool owner/operator has a duty of care to workers at the pool and visitors to the pool to protect their safety, and they should have public liability insurance/employer’s liability insurance that could be used to pay out claims of this type if they were found to be liable for an accident at a swimming pool.

 According to another source, in 2012/13 and 2014, there were 167 hospital admissions to children because of drowning, with 38 of these leading to fatality.
 It was discovered that pools, ponds and baths presented the highest risk to 0-5-year-olds.
 While we do not have information concerning who was at fault for any of these incidences, it does show that accidents and injuries could occur at swimming pools, which is why pool safety is so important.